LorenzoLaCorte/repeater-cut-off-optimization/README.md

 To download or clone the repository, using the green button `Clone or download`.

 ## Prerequisites
+Ensure your version of Python is >= 3.6.
 The following Python packages are required for running the core algorithms:
 ```
 NumPy, Scipy, Numba